pachterlab/gget/docs/src/en/ref.md

 `-r` `--release`
 Defines the Ensembl release number from which the files are fetched, e.g. 104.
 Default: latest Ensembl release.

+`-od` `--out_dir`
+Path to the directory where the FTPs will be saved, e.g. path/to/directory/.
+Default: Current working directory.

 `-o` `--out`
 Path to the JSON file the results will be saved in, e.g. path/to/directory/results.json.
 Default: Standard out.
 Python: `save=True` will save the output in the current working directory.